InfiniteHorizon0524/Tank_Maze_Game/README.md

 **Cooperative**: Two players work together to escape the maze.
 If one player is downed, the other can rescue them by holding `F` nearby.
 Both players must reach the exit to win.

 ### Multiplayer - Battle Mode
 **Competitive**: Players fight against each other.
-Destroy your opponent's tank to claim victory.
+Destroy your opponent's tank or reach the exit first to claim victory.
 Collect coins from gold walls to recruit ally NPCs!

 ---